Work for hire: Definition

 The United States Copyright Office refers to the person or entity for whom the work is created as the hiring party.
-On copyright registrations, the hiring party may be referred to as an "employer for hire."
+On copyright registrations, the hiring party may be referred to as an "employer for hire".

+Although the work for hire doctrine allows an artificial person such as a company to be identified as the statutory "author" of a work, the Copyright Office has clarified that the doctrine presupposes that the work was actually created by a human.
+Thus, for example, a work generated by artificial intelligence cannot be a "work made for hire" if it lacks human authorship.

 History

 Early doctrine and the Copyright Act of 1909

 Bleistein v.
 Donaldson Lithographing Co.
 (1903), a case regarding the copyright status of advertisements such as this one, is cited as an early example of the work for hire doctrine.

 The work for hire doctrine was first recognized by the Supreme Court of the United States in Bleistein v.
 Donaldson Lithographing Co.
 (1903), a case regarding the copyrightability of advertisements created by employees of a lithography company.
 The Court upheld the employer's ownership of the works, implicitly recognizing that works created by employees in the course of their duties could be owned by the employer.
 The doctrine was later codified in the Copyright Act of 1909: "...the word 'author' shall include an employer in the case of works made for hire."
-Although the 1909 Act did not explicitly define the term "work made for hire", courts began to apply what became known as the "instance and expense" test.
-According to this standard, if a work was created at the request and cost of the hiring party, that party was presumed to own the copyright.
-In addition, the Act did not expressly address commissioned works, which left a broad scope for interpretation.
-Courts extended the doctrine to cover not only employees but also independent contractors, particularly in industries like illustration and music publishing.